SCMcoding/S.M.L-Official-Website/README.md

 4/2/2021: Website V06: NEW BANNER!!!!!

 6/8/2021: Website V06.1: Website status refresh.
-Music Status Checker is officially avalible on the website
+Music Status Checker is officially available on the website

 10/14/2021 Website v06.2 Blog page and Gallery page are disabled.